h2oai/h2ogpte-action/CONTRIBUTING.md

 ### 2. Make Changes

-- **Test your changes locally first** - Run `bun run test` to ensure nothing breaks
+- Test locally: `bun run test` and test workflow with act
-- Follow the existing code style and patterns
+- Follow existing code style and patterns
 - Add tests for new functionality

 ### 3. Commit and Push